kumar18tushar/kumar18tushar.github.io/_posts/2018-12-5-BITMAP-spoj.md

 Basically, we are given with an n x m matrix of 0 and 1.
 We need to find the distance of each cell from the nearest cell containing 1.

-Say number of row is n  and number of column id m.
+Say number of row is n  and number of column is m.
 And our matrix is mat .

 $$1 <= n <= 182 \\ 1 <= m <= 182$$